conf-anonymous-273/S2CG-Agent/rebuttal/README.md

 <img width="864" height="176" alt="image" src="https://github.com/user-attachments/assets/f57176ba-525a-4cdd-b923-e6666585fd7f" />

-## Question-2
+## Question-2: Ambiguous checker outputs

 The output of the checker will be handed over to the "Result Parser" and will not produce ambiguous output.
 However, we made limitations in prompt, that is, static analysis / fuzzing related modifications can be made without destroying functionality.

-## Question-3
+## Question-3: Missed vulnerabilities.

-Please see common issues.
+Please see common issue-2.

 ## Issue-1: Statistical testing

-Please see common issues.
+Please see common issue-3.

 ## Issue-2: Limited benchmarks

-Please see common issues.
+Please see common issue-1.

 # Reviewer-B

-## Question-1
+## Question-1: Scheduler fail

-Please see common issues.
+Please see common issue-2.

-## Question-2
+## Question-2: Scheduler evolve

 The scheduler does not change after training.
 The scheduler was trained on 2970 samples generated in other benchmarks and already has good predictive capabilities.
 For fairness in the evaluation, real-time prediction data was not applied to update the scheduler.